 Illustration of a Neanderthal Woman: John Sibbick (with permission from the artist)

-Ellen Korman Mains came up with this title as she reflected on her week and how she’d been relating with a disturbing part of herself.
-Diana Scalera and Ellen engaged in a conversation about being with difficult experiences of ourselves with the help of our spiritual and focusing practices.
+Ellen Korman Mains came up with “Holding Our Strengths and “Little Monsters” with Equal Regard” as she reflected on her week and how she’d been relating with a disturbing part of herself.
+Diana Scalera and Ellen talked about being with difficult experiences of ourselves with the help of our spiritual and focusing practices.

-Diana Scalera went to Catholic school until the 8th grade when she gave up on Catholicism and organized religion in general as a spiritual practice because most of what she experienced from her Catholic education was demeaning treatment, punishment, and fear.
-It was not until she began focusing that her connection to spirit emerged.
+Diana Scalera went to Catholic school until the 8th grade, when she gave up on Catholicism and organized religion in general as a spiritual practice because most of what she experienced from her Catholic education was demeaning treatment, punishment, and fear.
+Not until she began focusing did her connection to a spiritual life emerge.
 In one of her first sessions with Kevin McEvenue, a Neanderthal woman became present in her body to support her in a situation in which she felt weak and powerless.
-Diana was able to sense into how strong these bones were and how they were being offered as a gift to guide her.
-From that point on, Diana let go of a traditional idea of spirituality and became open to her own innate connection to spirit.
+Diana could sense the strength in these bones and how the Neanderthal woman was offering them as a gift to guide her and make her strong.
+From then on, Diana let go of a traditional idea of spirituality and became open to her innate connection to spirit.
+Neanderthals

-Ellen Korman Mains grew up in a Jewish home of Holocaust survivors where ties to previous generations seemed completely cut.
-At the age of 19, she met a Tibetan Buddhist teacher who emphasized trusting direct experience over dogma or wishful thinking, and this began her spiritual journey.
-Twenty years later, illness and energy work broadened her sense of connection to the invisible world and to the “larger system” that Gene Gendlin referred to.
-Later still, traveling to Poland to embrace her family’s past led to extraordinary openings described in her book, Buried Rivers: A Spiritual Journey into the Holocaust, as ancestors began showing up to support her.
-Since 2011, both Focusing and meditation have been important venues for trusting her direction and spiritual connection, and helping others to trust theirs.
+Ellen Korman Mains grew up in a Jewish home of Holocaust survivors where ties to previous generations seemed cut entirely.
+At 19, she met a Tibetan Buddhist teacher who emphasized trusting direct experience over dogma or wishful thinking, and this began her spiritual journey.
+Twenty years later, illness and energy work broadened her sense of connection to the invisible world and to the “larger system” that Gene Gendlin refers.
+Later, traveling to Poland to embrace her family’s past led to extraordinary openings described in her book Buried Rivers: A Spiritual Journey into the Holocaust, as ancestors began showing up to support her.
+Since 2011, Focusing and meditation have been important venues for trusting her direction and spiritual connection and helping others trust theirs.

-In the video below, Diana and Ellen discuss how both spirituality and focusing live in their bodies and how they support their struggles with the “Little Monsters” with a sense of befriending what’s there by holding both with equal regard.
+In the video below, Diana and Ellen discuss how spirituality and Focusing live in their bodies.
+Through the years, show up to support their struggles with the “Little Monsters” by offering their strength and a sense of befriending to hold both the “monsters” and our strength equally.

 We hope you enjoy this conversation about how two individuals find their way.